top of page

 1. Firstly, it’s not a good translation and it’s not a KJV, even though that claim is made.

 The NKJV actually attacks the KJV and the Greek Textus Receptus (TR) it came out of.
 None of the translators preferred the KJV or the Greek TR, evident in the footnotes and preface, and nine of the translators were also on the NIV team.
 The NKJV footnotes cast doubt on its very words, taking away certainty concerning the text.
 As opposed to stressing the importance of the text behind the KJV, the translators do the opposite and attack it.
-They say it is inferior and make no attempt to hide its inferior (they didn’t deceive about that!).
+They say it is inferior and make no attempt to hide its inferiority (they didn’t deceive about that!).
 They weren't attempting to keep people connected with the KJV.

-The motive was in fact to get people disconnected from it.
+The motive was in fact to get people disconnected from the KJV.
 That strategy could work in an incremental way.
 You start with no longer using the KJV and then you are ready to move to some other version that comes entirely from another text, since the NKJV was mostly based upon that text anyway.
 It's a way to get KJV users to take a look and what they get are men telling them that they don't even have the best text of scripture.
 James Price, a big man on the translation committee of the OT, authored a large volume attacking the KJV, and in a personal email to David Cloud he indicated he was not a TR advocate and rather supported the modern Critical Text (CT).

 There are GREAT differences between the TR and CT.
 The TR, which has always been the Received Text by believers and churches over the last two millennia, derives from the majority of manuscripts, which is 5,600 plus, while the CT originates from mainly 2 (!) manuscripts, which even contradict between the two in thousands of places.
 To read more about the great differences between these two Greek Texts and the great differences between the KJV and Modern Versions, please read this report: Why Modern Bible Versions are Corrupt, and the King James Version is Not.